AlanLuu/lox-go/README.md

     - `ListZero(length)`, which returns a new list of the specified length, where each initial element is `0`
     - `oct(num)`, which converts the specified integer `num` into its octal representation as a string prefixed with "0o"
     - `ord(c)`, which returns an integer that represents the Unicode code point of the character `c`, where `c` is a string that contains a single Unicode character
+    - `Queue(element1, element2, ..., elementN)`, which takes in a variable number of arguments and returns a queue with the arguments as queue elements
+    - `QueueIterable(iterable)`, which takes in an iterable and returns a queue with the iterable elements as queue elements
     - `range(stop)`, which takes in an integer and returns a range object with a start value of `0`, a stop value of `stop`, and a step value of `1`
     - `range(start, stop, [step])`, which takes in `start`, `stop`, and `step` as integers and returns a range object with the specified parameters.
 If `step` is omitted, the resulting range object will have a step value of `1`
     - `Set(element1, element2, ..., elementN)`, which takes in a variable number of arguments and returns a set with the arguments as set elements with all duplicate elements removed.
 If an argument cannot be stored in a set, a runtime error is thrown